-Potions and Scrolls may be created by Mages, Druids, and Clerics of 10th Rank or higher.
+Potions and Scrolls may be created by certain character classes at higher ranks.
 To create a potion or scroll, the maker must inform the Potions and Scrolls Marshal, or the Vice President, at check-in and pay a cost of 1 Gold Piece per spell rank.
 The maker must also declare at that time what type of Potion or Scroll they are making.
 The Potions and Scrolls Marshal will then sign and date the potion or scroll, making it valid for use.